bgamari/ghc-wiki-import/commentary/coding-style.md

 If the module can be compiled multiple ways (eg. GHCI vs. non-GHCI), make sure the imports are properly `#ifdefed` too, so as to avoid spurious unused import warnings.

-### General Style

-It's much better to write code that is transparent, than to write code that is short.

-Often it's better to write out the code longhand than to reuse a generic abstraction (not always, of course).
-Sometimes it's better to duplicate some similar code than to try to construct an elaborate generalisation with only two instances.
-Remember: other people have to be able to quickly understand what you've done, and overuse of abstractions just serves to obscure the *really* tricky stuff, and there's no shortage of that in GHC.